ideasawakened/ideasawakened.github.io/_posts/2024-01-16-embarcadero-network-issues.md

 - And the patch for RAD Studio 12 is [now available](https://blogs.embarcadero.com/rad-studio-12-athens-patch-1-available/)
 - This patch will be merged with 12.0 to replace the original install with a new 'inline release'

+The bad news:
+- Quality Portal remains in read-only mode
+- GetIt is only available for 12.0  (Older versions, including Community Edition coming online later)